Mr-Richards/SayWhat-Backend/README.md

 Express
 Sequelize

-## Demo
+### Demo
-I created a demonstration video where I do a brief walkthrough of the apps functionallity. https://youtu.be/6dM_vt9v-dA
+I created a demonstration video where I do a brief walkthrough of the apps functionallity. <br />
+https://youtu.be/6dM_vt9v-dA